WebexCC-SA/LAB-1251/docs/overview.md

     * Use specified URLs (e.g., [admin.webex.com](https://admin.webex.com)) for portals
     * Download the [Login Credential file](assets/Wx1_WxC_StudentCredentials.xlsx), you will be asigned a student number
-    * All users have the same password
+    * All users in your organization have the same password
     * Ensure correct login for each task
     * Join [Webex Space for LAB-1251](https://eurl.io/#oT7O5ivEP)